Special Events

 • Petting zoos or animal exhibits

 If this sounds like your event, there are a few health and safety rules to follow.
+If you are unsure, please contact a member of the Environmental Health Team at Southwestern Public Health.

 How to submit your notification forms